King Square improvements

-We are consulting on improvements to King Square from Monday, 19 January 2026.
-Share your feedback on designs for the square by 11.59pm on Sunday, 15 February.
+We consulted on improvements to King Square between Monday, 19 January 2026 and Sunday, 15 February.

 We are on a mission to make our borough a cleaner, greener and healthier place.
 As part of this we are working to revitalise the borough’s streets, parks, and open spaces such as the King Square shopping precinct on Central Street.
 The project area is shown in the map below.